adriangargom/PHP-home-Cloud/README.md

 # Application Settings ⚙
-The application config file is found in the folder "settings", you can open an edit the file with your desire parameters
+The application config file is found in the folder "settings", you can open and edit the file with your desire parameters

 Configurable parameters :